Frequently Asked Questions

 9. What if the instructor cancels?

 If your instructor needs to cancel a lesson, we will try to provide a substitute teacher at the same time to keep your schedule consistent.
-If a sub is not available, we will find a make-up time that works for you.
-If a make-up time can not be found, we will credit your account for the following month.
+If a sub is not available, a Make Up Lesson Service Credit which never expires will be added to your account.
+This credit never expires, and can be used to find a make up time with your teacher, or another teacher of the same instrument.

 10. What days are the schools closed?